What Foods Are Good for Weight Loss? Your Quick Start Guide

 Do I have to cut carbs completely to lose weight?

-No. You can lose weight while eating carbs by choosing higher-fiber options like whole grains, beans, and starchy vegetables, and hitting your protein target inside a calorie deficit.
+No. You can lose weight while eating carbs by choosing higher-fiber options like whole grains, beans, and starchy vegetables, and by hitting your protein target while staying within a calorie deficit.
 Low-carb works for some people, but it's not required for weight loss success.
 Learn more about balancing macros in our portion control vs calorie counting guide.

 Are fruit sugars a problem for weight loss?

 Whole fruit is not a problem for weight loss.
-It's low in energy density and comes with fiber and water that help you feel full.
+It's low in energy density and includes fiber and water to help you feel full.
 The limits on sugar mainly apply to added sugars in processed foods, not the natural sugars found in whole fruit.
 The USDA MyPlate guidelines emphasize choosing whole fruit over juice.

 Can nuts help or hurt weight loss?

 Nuts can help with weight loss when portions are controlled.
-They're filling and nutrient-dense, and systematic reviews show nuts don't cause weight gain when calories are managed.
-The key is keeping portions to about 1 ounce (a small handful), which is 150-190 calories depending on the type.
+They're filling, nutrient-dense, and systematic reviews show nuts don't cause weight gain when calories are managed.
+The key is to keep portions to about 1 ounce (a small handful), which is 150-190 calories, depending on the type.

 How much protein do I need for weight loss?